 We are keen to raise awareness of environmental issues and ask consultants to consider these when bidding for a tendered project from Historic England.
+Projects must consider how the current and future climate-driven risks and impacts could affect the outcomes and must ensure projects are designed with these risks/impacts in mind.
 We realise that not all these issues will be applicable to every project, and that you may not be able to change your ways of working, but when bidding for a tendered project please consider the following: